7. You taste like blueberries.

 When I do, I begin to fully appreciate his good genes.
 With a mouth like his, it’s obvious he’d be a decent kisser, but this?
 This is enough to have me clinging to him for stability.
 And that’s not because his kiss is rough, knocking me off my feet.
 No. His kiss is delicate, as though he’s exploring me.
 As though, tracing my lips with his is the only way he’ll remember me.

 I try to be as gentle as he is being in return.
 He cups my cheek with his hand, running his thumb up and down.
 And as our mouths move in harmony, I melt under his touch.
-With every first kiss, there’s an expectation but with Max, it is what it is.
+With every first kiss, there’s an expectation but with Mason, it is what it is.
 He doesn’t need any fancy moves to show me how he’s feeling.
 Nothing shows me more than the upward curve of his lips as he smiles against me.

 “I am so sorry!”